Searching for Ultra-Light Axions with Twisted Cavity Resonators of Anyon Rotational Symmetry with Bulk Modes of Non-Zero Helicity: Axion upconversion sensitivity for resonant modes with non-zero helicity

-We now may apply complex Poynting theorem using the modified axion electrodynamics in phasor form to calculate the sensitivity of the anyon cavity resonator to ultra-light axions \cite{tobar2021abraham}.
+In this section we apply complex Poynting theorem from the phasor form developed in the last section, to calculate the sensitivity of the anyon cavity resonator to ultra-light axions \cite{tobar2021abraham}.
 The complex Poynting vector and its complex conjugate are defined by,

-respectively, where $\mathbf{S}$ is the complex power density, with the real part equal to the time averaged power density and the imaginary term equal to the reactive power, which will be zero at the frequency of a resonant mode as the inductive and capacitive terms cancel.
-Thus, we only need to consider the real part to calculate the sensitivity of a resonant detector.
-Unambiguously the real part of the Poynting vector may be written as,
+Here $\mathbf{S}$ is the complex power density, with the real part, $\operatorname{Re}\left(\mathbf{S}\right)$, equal to the time averaged power density and the imaginary term equal to the reactive power, which will be zero at the frequency of a resonant mode as the inductive and capacitive terms cancel.
+Taking the divergence of $\mathbf{S}$ in eqn. (\ref{AbPv}) we find,